 Socks will find a way out if their owner is not sufficiently vigilant.
 They are stealthy almost beyond belief.
 Although I set up a blind opposite my bureau and sat in it for days disguised as a floor lamp, I was unable to capture any footage of a sock in motion.
 Yet the evidence in my photo essay is clear: socks can move and they do try to escape.

-At right is one cool cucumber.
+Below is one cool cucumber.
 One moment he was safely tucked away, the next flopped out over the edge of the drawer.

-Middle right is a sock I caught while it was sneaking out of the laundry closet.
+Above is a sock I caught while it was sneaking out of the laundry closet.
 It had already made it out of the laundry basket and was half way out the door before I noticed.